- Home

 - reflux that doesn’t go away

-- food or fluids “catching” in the throat or episodes of choking when swallowing
+- food or fluids “catching” in the throat, or episodes of bringing food back up (regurgitation)

 - pain when swallowing